Pierce-44/netflix-clone/README.md

 ## Features:
 - Sign up and log in with an email through FireBase authentication.
 - Carousel that can infinitely loop through movies and series in both direction without the need to return in the opposite direction when you get to the end of the carousel.
-- When hovering over a movie a popup is generated that autoplays the movie trailer as well as displays information related to the movie.
+- When hovering over a movie a pop-up is generated that autoplays the YouTube movie trailer as well as displays information related to the movie.
+- Playing a movie opens a separate full screen page that plays the movie (YouTube trailer)

 ## How To Use: